flitbit/diff/Readme.md

 ```

 If you intend to run the examples you'll also need [extend](https://github.com/justmoon/node-extend) and [lodash](https://github.com/bestiejs/lodash).
-## Features

-* Get the structural differences between two objects.
-* Observe the structural differences between two objects.
-* When structural differences represent change, apply change from one object to another.
-* When structural differences represent change, selectively apply change from one object to another.

 ## Warning!

-I intend to make **diff** work in all major browsers but admittedly, I've only had time to verify its behavior in node.js.
+I've only had time to verify its behavior in node.js.

 ## Simple Examples